Write ArticlesWrite Articles donateDonate ContactContact

 Anybody who has ever taken Adderall knows that it is brilliantly, amazingly, seductively effective at increasing your attention span.
 The notion of prescribing stimulants to treat ADD is medically sound.
 The science of ADD shows that some people’s frontal lobes don’t light up during routine activities (e.g., classroom) as brightly as most others’ brains light up.
 In terms of the brain, that’s what ADD looks like: the frontal lobe runs “cool” (understimulated) in environments where other people’s frontal lobes are perfectly warm (stimulated).
 This is why ADD people bounce all over the place (they need greater stimulation instead of being content with what stimulates other people…think of it like shivering to stay warm).
 Prescribing stimulants (e.g., Adderall) fixes this problem by constantly stimulating the under-stimulated brain.

-I do believe that there are some people whose understimulated frontal lobes are 100% curse…a defect that holds them back from ever achieving happiness…who try so hard but just can’t do it…can’t hold their attention on anything for a prolonged period of time without excruciating effort….and no amount of natural passion for the work will help.
+I do believe that there are some people whose ADHD is 100% curse…a defect that holds them back from ever achieving happiness…who try so hard but just can’t do it…can’t hold their attention on anything for a prolonged period of time without excruciating effort….and no amount of natural passion for the work will help.

-For those people, a small dose of Adderall can be a godsend.
+For those people, Adderall can be a godsend.
 It can be an answered prayer.
+And for those people, quitting Adderall would be a recipe for returning to lifelong failure.

 There is a difference between taking just enough Adderall to make you “normally stimulated” and crossing the line into over-stimulation.
-Over-stimulation is categorically immoral because it makes you more comfortable than you would be even with a “normal” brain…and some discomfort is absolutely essential to help build character and direct you towards your natural passions.
+In my view it is only over-stimulation that is categorically immoral because it makes you more comfortable than you would be even with a “normal” attention span…and some discomfort is absolutely essential to help build character and direct you towards your natural passions.

-Some people can take just the right dose never take more than they really need (note: taking more than needed isn’t always intentional…doses are imprecise).
-They can still feel a bored/forced when doing activities they don’t totally like, but still remain capable of doing them nonetheless.
+Some people can take just the right dose never take more than they really need.
+They can still feel bored and forced (like everyone else) when doing activities they don’t totally like, but still remain capable of doing them nonetheless.

 I once read a brilliant argument for mental health drugs.
 I wish I could find it for you.
 The thesis was essentially “We’re so concerned that with these drugs we lose a part of ourselves, but why should we be concerned over the loss of a part that hurts us and holds us back?
 This is not loss of self, this is purification of self.
 The drug does not crush the true self, it allows the true self to be free by cutting away the parts that hold it back.
 Or do you think it is more honorable, more effective to be miserable half the time?”